0eai/MuSe-2024-Perception/README.md

   The model id is a folder under the ``{config.PREDICTION_DIR}/humor`` for humor and ``{config.PREDICTION_DIR}/perception/{label_dim}`` for perception.
   It is the parent folder of the folders named after the seeds (e.g. ``101``).
 These contain the files ``predictions_devel.csv`` and ``predictoins_test.csv``
 * ``--seeds``: seeds for the respective model IDs.

+### Unimodal Feature Fusion
+We designed an unimodal feature fusion to integrate vision, audio, text modalities.
+In this method, pretrained unimodal models are used as the backbone, with linear layers attached to these backbones.
+The ``feature_fusion.py`` script is used for training and evaluating unimodal feature fusion.
+The followings are the new or modified options from ``main.py``:
+* ``--pt_vision_model_name``: choose an experiment name of the pretrained unimodal model trained on vision.
+* ``--pt_audio_model_name``: choose an experiment name of the pretrained unimodal model trained on audio.
+* ``--pt_text_model_name``: choose an experiment name of the pretrained unimodal model trained on text.

 ### Model Checkpoints
 Checkpoints for the [Perception Sub-Challenge](https://mediastore.rz.uni-augsburg.de/get/Bm2Ds0KUNd/)